itsjoekent-archive/mr.ringer/README.md

 5. Throw useful errors.
 All error messages intentionally thrown have clear validation messaging.

 6. Document and test every function.
 Developers should not be left guessing what a function does or what parameters it accepts.
-All functions have automated testing behind them to ensure stability.
+And all functions have automated testing behind them to ensure stability.

 ## Contributing